DisneyMom2000000

-What's your favorite loop at the Fort, and why?
+Favorite loop at the Fort and why?

 I love the 100 loop.
 It's an easy walk to the Settlement with the Trading Post, Trails End Restaurant and the marina with boats to MK and the Contemporary and beyond.
 It is a "Preferred" loop, meaning the sites are somewhat smaller than the Premium loops.
 In my old 5th wheel, this wasn't a problem.
 My new 5er is 42 ft long and I just don't fit in the 100 loop anymore.